wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 It also involves mapping this user with the Wazuh API, creating a custom policy that includes permissions to read, restart, upgrade, among other actions over a group of agents, and finally creating a custom role and mapping it to our internal user.

-As a final result we will have a new user with permission to manage a group of agents and read the documents regarding said group.
+As a final result, we will have a new user with permission to manage a group of agents and read the documents regarding said group.

 In this example, we have an environment with five agents.
 Agents **001**, **002**, and **005** belong to the ``Team_A`` group whereas agents **003**, **004**, and **005** belong to the ``Team_B`` group.
 To learn more on how to create agents groups see :ref:`Grouping agents <grouping-agents>`.
 We will describe how to create a new user and give it permissions to manage agents from ``Team_A``.